nikboyd/hoot-smalltalk/README.md

 After reviewing and using some alternatives for hosting the build, [GitHub Actions][hub-build] was chosen to host the Hoot Smalltalk [build pipeline][hub-pipe].
-Thereafter, the [test coverage reports][hub-coverage] were hosted in GitHub with Pages.
+Thereafter, the [test coverage reports][hub-coverage] were migrated from GitHub Pages to Google with the [hoot-docs-bundle][docs-bundle].

 #### Hoot Smalltalk Compiler